-- 2.1 The Senior Management Team have responsibility for ensuring that the College operates within the legal framework for equality and has overall responsibility for implementing the policy throughout the College. - 2.2 Each member of the College community is responsible for being alert to and challenging discrimination; embracing diversity; respecting different faiths and beliefs; and upholding equality of opportunity for all.
+- 2.1 The Senior Management Team has responsibility for ensuring that the school operates within the legal framework for equality and has overall responsibility for implementing the policy throughout the school. - 2.2 Each member of the school community is responsible for being alert to and challenging discrimination; embracing diversity; respecting different faiths and beliefs; and upholding equality of opportunity for all.